teratron/magic-vibe/.vscode/rules/.task-magic/tasks.md

     - First, plan all tasks to be created, determining their IDs, titles, priorities, dependencies, and descriptions.
     - Update `.ai/TASKS.md` with entries for ALL planned tasks using `read_file` and `edit_file`.
     - Then, for each task now listed in `.ai/TASKS.md`, create the individual `task{id}_{descriptive_name}.md` file in `.ai/tasks/` using `edit_file`, populating YAML and markdown body.
+    - After creating the task file, check for and execute any `task_creation` hooks.
   - **If creating sub-tasks for an existing `parent_id` (based on a recommendation from `@expand.md` or user):**
     - Follow the same process: plan all sub-tasks, update `.ai/TASKS.md` with all sub-task entries, then create each `task{parent_id}.{sub_id}_{descriptive_name}.md` file in `.ai/tasks/`.
     - Update the parent task file's description and details to list the new sub-tasks using `edit_file`.